 This is about using half-cooked ideas to defend a destructive political ideology that Alex wants to push.

-You know, when your brain's already that broken, what happens whenever it breaks again?
+I mean, on the other hand, you know, when your brain's already that broken, what happens whenever it breaks again?

-It's almost like the idea of A Great Awakening happening is just a consistent element of people like Alex and David Icke's branding, and it's so vague of an idea that it can just be trotted out whenever you want to create the image that your side is secretly winning.
+And it's so vague of an idea that it can just be trotted out whenever you want to create the image that your side is secretly winning.

-It's really cool stuff, and not at all the sign of shithead manipulators.
+It's really cool stuff and not at all the sign of shithead manipulators.

-myself from this guy who's clearly insane to being like, fuck it, he's got a big audience, I'm gonna warm up to him, and try and keep my distance by being like, well, is he right about everything?
+I'm going to warm up to him and try and keep my distance by being like, well, is he right about everything?

 No, but he's right about some things.